-The on-site construction duration of the Revised VMT Project component is expected to be 4-6 months, with an anticipated start date of late 2018, subject to project approval and permit conditions.
-Rail improvements are driven by market demands, and could occur within approximately one year following completion of initial construction and the initiation of operations.
+The on-site construction duration of Phase 1 the Revised VMT Project component is expected to be 4-6 months, with an anticipated start date of early to early 2018 mid-2017, subject to project approval and permit conditions.
+Rail improvements are driven by market demands, and could occur within approximately would occur within one year following completion of the initial construction and the initiation of operations.
+Phase 1 improvements, but prior to the completion of the Phase 2 dike as described in the following section.